 Can you turn off Exp.
 Share in Sword and Shield?

 Unfortunately, there’s no way to turn off team-wide Exp.
 Share in the traditional sense, no matter how much you scroll through the settings.
 To avoid over-leveling your Pokémon, place every ‘mon that you wish to remain the same level in your PC until they’re needed.
-This is a bit of a hassle, but with Pokémon Sword and Shield’s always accessible PC, it’s doable.
+This is a bit of a hassle, but it’s doable with Pokémon Sword and Shield’s always accessible PC.

 Can you turn off auto-save in Sword and Shield?